-1. The student will complete their letter of appeal and send it to the Assistant Principal, explaining their intention to appeal the expulsion.

-- 2. The Assistant Principal will schedule a time for the Appeals Board to review, and meet with the student and his/her family. - 3.
-The Appeals Board will review all the facts and meet with the family and student.
-The Board will hear the appeal, immediately discuss their thoughts, and will send their opinion to the Principal. - 4.
-The Principal will meet individually with the family and the student to discuss the appeal. - 5.
-The Principal will inform the Assistant Principal of the final decision regarding expulsion, and the Assistant Principal will follow up with the family on said decision.
+- 1. The student will complete their letter of appeal and send it to the Director of Student Development, explaining their intention to appeal the expulsion. - 2.
+The Director of Student Development will schedule a time for the Appeals Board to review, and will meet with the student and his/her family ahead of the scheduled appeal.. - 3.
+The Appeals Board will review all the facts and meet with the student.
+The Board will hear the appeal, immediately discuss their thoughts, and will send their opinion to the Director of Student Development. - 4.
+The Director of Student Development will meet individually with the family and the student to discuss the appeal and inform the student and family of the final decision regarding expulsion.